Keith-Cancel/colorkit/README.md

 ### Basic Usage Example

-This example shows how to use layouts to load/quantize data to and from a color space.
+This example shows how to use layouts to load/quantize data to and from a color space via the [`ColorLayout`](colorkit::space::ColorLayout) trait.

 ```rust
 use colorkit::layout::Planar;